 There are many ways to help and support your friend, but in the end, it will need to be your friend’s decision.
-And just by asking us this question, it’s easy to see you are a good friend.
-Sometimes our friends won’t appreciate advice they don’t want to hear—especially if they are using drugs—but telling the truth to help someone close to you is part of being a real friend, even when it’s hard to do.
+And just by asking us this question, it’s easy to see you're a good friend.
+Sometimes our friends won’t appreciate advice they don’t want to hear—especially if they're using drugs—but telling the truth to help someone close to you is part of being a real friend, even when it’s hard to do.

-Here’s some ideas of things to say and do to help:
+Here are some ideas of things to say and do: